 Bridgwater conveyancing FAQs

-What are the council tax bands in Sedgemoor District Council?
+What are the Council Tax bands in Sedgemoor District Council in 2021?

 Bridgwater is situated in Sedgemoor District Council.
 Council tax bands are as follows: